offsideswap/black/.github/ISSUE_TEMPLATE/ibc_add_eth_token.md

 ---
 name: "[Token Registry] Add new ETH token to registry"
 about: "[Token Registry] Add a new ETH token to registry"
 title: '[Token Registry] Add ...
-ETH token on ...blackchain network'
+ETH token on ...offsideswap network'
 labels: 'Blackfury, Token Registry'
 assignees: '@blackfury'
 ---